kellystyles/PhD_thesis_scripts/README.md

 This chapter discusses the breadth of the lichen collection surveyed, as well as the ELF isolated from some of these lichens.
 Several statistical tests (Pearson's Chi-Squared Mean) are performed in an attempt to link the observation of ELF taxa to lichen taxa, form, and macroclimatic factors.

 How to run:
-1. `lichen_plots.ipynb` will prepare descriptive plots of the lichen and ELF dataset using both seaborn[^Waskom,2021] and plotly[^PlotlyTechnologiesInc.,2015], by parsing data from the `ELF_master_results.csv` file.
+1. [lichen_plots.ipynb](Chapter_3_endolichenic_fungi_isolation/lichen_plots.ipynb) will prepare descriptive plots of the lichen and ELF dataset using both seaborn[^Waskom,2021] and plotly[^PlotlyTechnologiesInc.,2015], by parsing data from the `ELF_master_results.csv` file.
-2. `statistical_tests.ipynb` will perform the statistical analyses found in this chapter.
+2. [statistical_tests.ipynb](Chapter_3_endolichenic_fungi_isolation/statistical_tests.ipynb) will perform the statistical analyses found in this chapter.
 The lichen and ELF dataset, from `ELF_master_results.csv`, are parsed and data manipulated to perform Pearson's Chi-Squared tests using the scipy[^Virtanenetal.,2020] package.
 An abundance table is also prepared from the taxonomy data, from which rarefaction curves can be prepared using [iNEXT Online](https://chao.shinyapps.io/iNEXTOnline/).

 ### Chapter 4 - ELF assembly metrics

 In this chapter, aspects of the [Fungiflow](https://github.com/kellystyles/fungiflow) pipeline are examined.
 Test results of the pipeline against several datasets are inspected and the ELF assembly quality are examined.
 Aspects of ELF assembly metrics and quality are plotted and discussed.
 Finally, comparative phylogenomics of the ELF is performed and plots prepared.

 How to run:
-1. `pipeline_tests.ipynb` will prepare plots of the results of the Fungiflow pipeline tests against taxonomically diverse synthetic genomes.
+1. [pipeline_tests.ipynb](Chapter_4_fungiflow_workflow/pipeline_tests.ipynb) will prepare plots of the results of the Fungiflow pipeline tests against taxonomically diverse synthetic genomes.
 Data is parsed from `chapter_4_fungiflow_workflow/master_results.csv`.
-2. Assembly metrics from `ELF_master_results.csv` are plotted and compared using `ELF_data.ipynb`.
+2. Assembly metrics from `ELF_master_results.csv` are plotted and compared using [ELF_data.ipynb](Chapter_4_fungiflow_workflow/ELF_data.ipynb).
 It then continues and plots the estimated and actual coverages of the two short read Illumina sequencing runs.
 It finishes with a Prinicipal Components Analysis of various assembly metrics to identify correlated metrics, using two separate PCA methods (prince[^Halford,2022] and sklearn[^Pedregosaetal.,2011]).
-3. Comparative phylogenomics are performed from the output CSV files of `funannotate compare`[^Palmeretal.,2021] using the `comparative_phylogenomics/comparative_phylogenomics.ipynb` Jupyter Notebook.
+3. Comparative phylogenomics are performed from the output CSV files of `funannotate compare`[^Palmeretal.,2021] using the [comparative_phylogenomics.ipynb](Chapter_4_fungiflow_workflow/comparative_phylogenomics/comparative_phylogenomics.ipynb) Jupyter Notebook.
 This parses each of the relevant summary CSV files from `funannotate compare` and generates a number of bar plots and clustered heatmaps.

 [^Palmeretal.,2021]: Palmer, J., & Stajich, J. (2021).
 Funannotate v1.
 8.3: eukaryotic genome annotation (Version 1.8.
 3).
 Zenodo. doi, 10.